galaxyproteomics/metaquantome_mcp_analysis/README.md

 ## Analysis scripts

-All of the analyses from the manuscript may be reproduced by cloning the [Github repository](https://github.com/galaxyproteomics/metaquantome_mcp_analysis).
+All of the analyses from the manuscript may be reproduced by cloning the [GitHub repository](https://github.com/galaxyproteomics/metaquantome_mcp_analysis).

 To reproduce the analyses, you can install metaQuantome v1.0.0 into a conda environment (called `mqome` in this repository) with the following command: